Fearing second wave, China's Wuhan ramps up coronavirus tests

 Zeng also said some COVID-19 vaccines were set to complete their second-phase clinical trials in July.

 Confirmed cases in mainland China stand at 82,933 and the death toll at 4,633.
-China does not disclose numbers of confirmed asymptomatic cases or include them in its tally.
+China does not include people who have been tested and found to be asymptomatic carriers in its tally, and does not publish a cumulative number of asymptomatic cases.

+(This story corrects final paragraph to make clear that China does report daily asymptomatic cases, but not a cumulative total.)

 Reporting by Xihao Jiang, Brenda Goh, Engen Tham, Wang Jing, Lusha Zhang and Ryan Woo; Editing by Simon Cameron-Moore, John Stonestreet and Kevin Liffey